|Position:||Academic Team Lead|

 Duties and Responsibilities

-In 2009 he achieved distinction in MSc Operations Management at Caledonian Business School, Glasgow, and completed his 2013 Ph.D. on entrepreneurial behaviour in small family firms at Queen Margaret University, Edinburgh.
-During his career he has been involved in consultation and the teaching of management for many institutions, including lecturing at the Otto-Friedrich-Universität Bamberg, Germany and Queen Margaret University, Edinburgh.
+In 2009 James completed an MSc Operations Management at Caledonian Business School, Glasgow, and completed his 2013 Ph.D. on entrepreneurial behaviour in small family firms at Queen Margaret University, Edinburgh.
+During his career he has been involved in consultation and the teaching of management for many institutions, notably lecturing at the Otto-Friedrich-Universität Bamberg, Germany and Queen Margaret University, Edinburgh.
 He is also a qualified teacher of English.

 He has recently completed a project for the UFHRD looking into the suitability of workplace learning initiatives for ethnic minority family businesses.
 This work considers the vital role that ethnic minority business plays in Scotland’s economy and looks to workplace learning as a means to enhance the Sottish Government’s agenda for inclusive growth.
 Furthermore, he has a keen interest in how entrepreneurship is constructed across national and regional contexts.
 Current pursuits include an examination of social status for entrepreneurs in both India and Pakistan.

-Institute for small business and entrepreneurship (ISBE)
+Institute for Small Business and Entrepreneurship (ISBE)